MonkehJim/MonkehJim/README.md

 ⚡ Fun fact: ...
 - The last time I properly coded was 7 years ago and here I am 🤣
+- Looking into learning C++ and Python currently for both personal and college projects

 <!---
 MonkehJim/MonkehJim is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.